How countries around the world are getting children back to school

 Spaced-out seating arrangements

-As one of the first European nations to close schools, shops, and restaurants, Denmark has started to welcome children back into the classroom – making it the first European country on lockdown to do so.
+As one of the first European nations to close schools, shops, and restaurants, Denmark welcomed children back into the classroom on April 15, 2020 – making it the first European country on lockdown to do so.
 Desks are arranged in a way that ensures students sit at least two meters apart.
+Children aged 2-12 were also sectioned off into groups of 12 called “protective bubbles”.
+These groups arrive at school at staggered times, and eat and play separate from one another.
+Nonetheless, Danish schools have returned to partial closure since December.

 Meals in classrooms

-Additionally, schools in Denmark are requiring students to eat in their classrooms instead of the cafeteria.
-Other schools around the world are likely to do the same in an attempt to prevent students from gathering in large groups.
-In late April, students at Dajia Elementary School in Taiwan ate their lunch on desks fitted with plastic dividers.
+In an attempt to prevent students from gathering in large groups, students at Dajia Elementary School in Taiwan ate their lunch on school desks fitted with plastic dividers in late April 2020.

 Older staff to work from home

 The Australian government has requested older and vulnerable school community members to work from home when possible.
-Teachers aged 60 and older were advised to avoid classrooms even before schools in the country closed.
+Teachers aged 60 and older were advised to avoid classrooms on March 20, 2020 even before schools in the country closed.
+However, as cases continued to climb in 2020, in-person lessons were replaced by distance learning for many students in Australia.

 Distancing throughout school premises

-Students in Germany were taught how to maintain social distancing in schools when they reopened on May 7.
+Students in Germany were taught how to maintain social distancing in schools when they reopened on May 7, 2020.
+The country is likely to follow similar precautionary measures when schools reopen again in mid-January.
 Social distancing is required for pupils both in and out of their classrooms.
 Some schools have also taped markers on the floors to help people maintain a safe distance and face the right direction.
-Likewise, micro-groups of students in Denmark have individual zones in the playground.
+Likewise, micro-groups of students in Denmark have individual zones in school playgrounds.

 Social distancing headwear